Hibbertia tridentata: Description

 Hibbertia tridentata is a shrub with a few wiry branches up to 60 cm, the foliage mostly covered with rosette-like hairs.
 The leaves are egg-shaped to triangular with the narrower end towards the base, mostly 12.5–16 mm long and 9–12 mm wide on a petiole 0.3–1.1 mm long.
 The flowers are usually arranged singly in leaf axils on a thread-like peduncle 4.4–10.8 mm long, with linear bracts 2.6–3.5 mm long at the base.
 The five sepals are joined at the base, the two outer sepal lobes lance-shaped, 5.2–6.1 mm long and about 2 mm wide, and the inner lobes about slightly broader.
 The five petals are oblong, yellow, 2.4–3.1 mm long with a small notch at the tip and there are eighteen to twenty stamens arranged around the two densely scaly carpels, each carpel with two ovules.

 Taxonomy

 Hibbertia tridentata was first formally described in 2010 by Hellmut R. Toelken in the Journal of the Adelaide Botanic Gardens from a specimen collected near Maningrida in 2000.
 The specific epithet (tridentata) means "three-toothed", referring to the leaves.

 Distribution

 This hibbertia is only known from a single location where it grows on scree slopes in heath-like scrub in Arnhem Land.

 Conservation status

-Hibbertia tridentata is classified as "data deficient" under the Northern Territory Government Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.
+Hibbertia tridentata is classified as "data deficient" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.